Preface

 class Gateway,CN-Namespace,Global-Namespace router;

-That said, this architecture is actually better suited for BGP Confederation.
-However, my existing network is already quite complex, and adding BGP Confederation would complicate maintenance later.
+That said, this architecture would be more suitable for BGP Confederation, but my existing network is already quite complex, and adding BGP confederations would make later maintenance more troublesome.
 Moreover, my number of nodes is small, so the overhead of iBGP Full Mesh is acceptable.
-Definitely not because I'm lazy (
+It's definitely not because I'm lazy (so

-So the final network routing structure looks like this:
+Thus, the final network routing structure is as follows:

 graph TD